PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * `IsHeadless: boolean `: Whether the Engine is currently running in headless mode
 * `PhysicsTimescale: number`: The current time-scale of the Physics engine (1.0 = 100%, normal speed)
 * `VSync: boolean`: Whether Vertical Synchronization is enabled
-* `Version: boolean `: The version of the Engine build
+* `Version: string `: The version of the Engine build
 * `WindowSize: vector`: The size of the window, in pixels

 ### Methods: